gmberton/CosPlace/README.md

 Run `$ python3 train.py -h` to have a look at all the hyperparameters that you can change.
 You will find all hyperparameters mentioned in the paper.

+#### Dataset size and lightweight version

+The SF-XL dataset is about 1 TB.
+For training only a subset of the images is used, and you can use this subset for training, which is only 360 GB.
+If this is still too heavy for you (e.g. if you're using Colab), but you would like to run CosPlace, we also created a small version of SF-XL, which is only 5 GB.
+Obviously, using the small version will lead to lower results, and it should be used only for debugging / exploration purposes.
+More information on the dataset and lightweight version are on the README that you can fond on the dataset download page (go [_here_](https://forms.gle/wpyDzhDyoWLQygAT9) to find it).

 #### Reproducibility
 Results from the paper are fully reproducible, and we followed deep learning's best practices (average over multiple runs for the main results, validation/early stopping and hyperparameter search on the val set).
 If you are a researcher comparing your work against ours, please make sure to follow these best practices and avoid picking the best model on the test set.